Happy Lunar New Year from the USC US-China Institute!

 April 14, 1971

-Transcript of a phone conversation between Nixon and Kissinger.
+That evening, Nixon spoke with Kissinger by phone.
 They discuss reaction to Nixon's announcement.
 Nixon told Kissinger, "Now on the China thing that we have to realize, Henry, is that in terms of the American public opinion, it is still against Communist China..."
 They also discussed reactions in Taiwan.
 Kissinger said, "[I]t's a tragedy that it has to happen to Chiang at the end of his life but we have to be cold about it."
 Nixon responded, "We have to do what's best for us."
 Kissinger made a re-election related comment, and Nixon agreed, saying that Chiang would have "an Administration [here] that is not going to just stand by and let Taiwan go down the drain..."
 Click here to read the document.

 April 16, 1971